MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 az>> vm create ::8
 ```

-## New artificial intelligence (AI) functionalities
+## Atificial intelligence (AI) functionalities

 The Azure CLI team has combined AI with Azure CLI interactive mode to provide users with a more beginner-friendly interactive experience.
-These new AI functionalities allow users to learn and understand how to utilize Azure CLI interactive mode with more ease and efficiency.
+These AI functionalities allow users to learn about how to utilize Azure CLI interactive mode with more ease and efficiency.

 The new AI features consist of: